- 1 Hey Veterans: Are You Concerned About Losing Your Savings and Investments in An Economic Slowdown?

 2. Over 43 million people are now living at or below the poverty line.

-Given the numbers of those who are chronically unemployed, you should expect this number to grow.
+Given the numbers of those who are chronically unemployed, or who have just given up on trying to work, you should expect this number to grow.
 This also provides us with another reason to assume that perhaps things are not as rosy as the financial news networks suggest.

 3. 43 million Americans are enrolled in the Supplemental Nutrition Assistance Program.

 Oh, you don’t know what SNAP is?
 Well, maybe you know this program by it’s former name: Food Stamps.
-Without looking into this stat, I would hazard a guess that the people from point 2 are the ones populating point 3.
+Without looking into this stat, I would hazard a guess that the people from point #2 are the ones populating point #3.
+Yikes!

 For many people, this safety net is needed.
 I appreciate that it is there because there are places in the world where there is no safety net, and it is not pretty.
-(Looking at you, Brazil)
+(Looking at you, South America!)

 However, what do you think would happen to this number if our current bubble bursts?
 Is the US really doing so well that it can handle even a 10% increase to those in need of this type of assistance?